 While not invincible, sets of armor provided a significant advantage in medieval warfare.
 Their development and evolution were inextricably linked with the advancement of weaponry and played a crucial role in shaping the social, cultural, and military landscape of the Middle Ages.

-Portrait of a noble battletech pilot on Craiyon - Khao Tick On
+Image of a knight in full plate armor on Craiyon - Khao Tick On

-Portrait of a greek hoplite in armor on Craiyon - Khao Tick On
+Illustration of a mysterious elf in leather armor on Craiyon - Khao Tick On

 Portrait of emperor trajan in regalia and armor on Craiyon - Khao Tick On